Sugamo Prison: History

 The prison was not damaged during the bombing of Tokyo in World War II, and was taken over by the Allied occupation forces during the occupation of Japan to house suspected war criminals as they awaited trial before the International Military Tribunal for the Far East.
 After the conclusion of the trials, Sugamo Prison was used to incarcerate some of the convicted and was the site of the execution of seven inmates sentenced to death by hanging on December 23, 1948.
-The prison was also the execution site for 51 Japanese war criminals who were condemned in the Yokohama War Crimes Trials.
+The prison was also the execution site for 51 Japanese war criminals who were condemned in the Yokohama War Crimes Trials, while a further 803 convicted in the trials served their prison terms there.
 The last 7 executions were carried out on April 7, 1950.

 The original compound was only 2.43 ha in size.
 The construction of exterior fencing expanded the facility to double the original size.
-After being captured and re-purposed by Allied forces, the facility was operated by the Eighth U.S. Army, although the actual operation of the prison was handled by Japanese personnel.
-There were approximately 2500 military personnel assigned to duty at the prison, however no more than 500 at any given time.
-The prison was in operation by American military forces from December 1945 through May 1952.
+After being captured and re-purposed by Allied forces, the facility was operated by the United States’ Eighth Army.
+Under the U.S. occupation, Sugamo Prison was administered by 400–500 soldiers.
+There were approximately 2500 military personnel assigned to duty at the prison, but no more than 500 at any given time.
+The prison was operated by occupation authorities from December 1945 to May 1952.
 The structure housed some 2000 Japanese war criminals during its operation.

 The prisoners ate Japanese food prepared by Japanese personnel and served by the prisoners themselves.
-There were occasions when former Prime Minister Hideki Tojo served food to all the other class "A" prisoners.
-Some of the vegetables used in these meals were grown within the compound.
+There were occasions when former Prime Minister Hideki Tojo served food to all other Class A prisoners.
+Some of the vegetables used in the meals were grown within the compound.
 On May 31, 1958, the last 18 Japanese war criminals still serving time in Sugamo Prison were paroled.

 After the end of the occupation of Japan, Sugamo Prison passed to Japanese civilian government control.
 Most of the remaining war criminals were pardoned or paroled by the government.
 In 1962 its function as a prison ended.
 In 1971 the prison buildings were dismantled.

 In 1978, the Sunshine 60 Building, at its completion the tallest skyscraper in Japan, was built on the former site of Sugamo Prison.
 All that is left to commemorate the prison is a stone on which is engraved, in Japanese, "Pray for Eternal Peace."
+A water drainage outlet from the prison has been preserved in the park in front of the Tokyo International University Ikebukuro Campus, which stands on part of the former prison grounds.